My Reasons to Give Thanks

-I am so thankful for the journey I have been given because I can’t imagine any other way.
-I hope some day it will become more than just a hobby and become my full blown living, so I live and breathe it, but if not, I have been incredibly blessed to be apart of this movement in some small way.
+I am so thankful for the journey because I can’t imagine any other way.
+Some day, I hope it will become more than just a hobby and become my full blown living.
+I want to live and breathe it.
+If not, I am incredibly blessed to be apart of this movement in some small way.

 Also, I am also thankful for friends and family, who have supported me along this journey and put up with my negativity for so long.
-Their love along with God’s little whispers of encouragement, I haven’t gotten me further than anything I could have done on my own.
+Their love, along with God’s little whispers of encouragement, got me further than anything I could have done on my own.

 As far as Black Friday, I find that day to be deplorable and this picture pretty much says it all for me.

-There is nothing worse to be doing after a day of giving thanks than to go and beat people down to get to whatever sale first.
+There are so many reasons I don’t participate in Black Friday.
+For me, there is nothing worse to be doing after a day of giving thanks than to go and beat people down to get to whatever sale first.
 People, even sales associates, have died because of this event.
 Tragically, when a 61-year-old man collapsed in 2011, fellow Target shoppers stepped over his body and continued searching for deals.
 The man later died at the hospital.

 I get extremely discouraged around this time of the year, but luckily REI gave me a break.
-Not only are they closed for Thanksgiving, but they are closed for Black Friday, which is unheard of in the retail industry.
+They close for Thanksgiving and Black Friday.
+This is unheard of in the retail industry.
 Other stores are blaming the corporate greed on their customers:

-In a press release, Macy’s passed the blame onto customers when explaining why it was forced to open its doors early.
+In a press release, Macy’s passed the blame to customers to explain why they open doors early.
 “In response to interest from customers who prefer to start their shopping early, most Macy’s stores will open at 8pm on Thanksgiving evening, consistent with many other retailers,” the store claimed.
 J.C.
 Penney likewise insisted it had no choice.
 “Last year, we opened much later than the competition and our stores saw a lot of frustrated customers tap our doors wanting to shop,” said company spokeswoman Daphne Avila.
 “This year, we decided we weren’t going to let those opportunities pass us by.”

-REI is becoming accountable and this year they have an #optoutside initiative to encourage people to spend time with nature, where they can also spend time with their friends and family.
+REI is accountable and this year they show their thanks for the outdoors.
+They have an #optoutside initiative to encourage people to spend time with nature, where they can also spend time with their friends and family.

 Workers often have to work long shifts, it’s one of the most stressful, tiring shifts of the year for many store employees.
 Two years ago, a Target employee was so tired she fell asleep at the wheel and drove into a canal after working a midnight shift.